rohithkotar/UMBC-DATA606-Capstone/docs/Report.md

     - SUSPECTED SERIOUS INJURY: 1415
     - FATAL INJURY: 153

-## Tools and Technologies

-- Snowflake and AWS Service for complete development and deployment of model.

 ## Exploratory Data Analysis (EDA)

 - Dataset is imbalanced.
-- Features need to be transformed.
+- Features are transformed.
-- Feature extraction is required.
+- Feature extraction is done creating new columns for accurate prediction of target.

 ## Model Training

 ### Predictive Analytics Models:
 - Logistic Regression
-- XGBoost
+- Decision Tree
 - Random Forest
-- AdaBoost
 - Gradient Boosting
 - Ensemble Models (combination of above algorithms)
-    - Each model will be tuned using hyperparameter optimization techniques such as GridSearchCV.
+    - Each model is tuned using hyperparameter optimization techniques such as GridSearchCV.

 ### Sampling Techniques:
-- Various sampling methods will be employed to address class imbalance, including:
+- Below sampling methods employed to address class imbalance, including:
     - Random Oversampling
     - SMOTE (Synthetic Minority Over-sampling Technique)
-    - ADASYN (Adaptive Synthetic Sampling)
-    - Random Undersampling
+- Since dataset is large running sampling methods took longer time.
+Ran different models in different systems.
+SMOTE performed better when compared to others.

 ### Train vs Test Split:
-- The dataset will be split into training and testing sets using an 80:20 ratio, ensuring a sufficient amount of data for model training and evaluation.
+- The dataset splitted into training and testing sets using an 80:20 ratio, ensuring a sufficient amount of data for model training and evaluation.

 ### Performance Measurement:
 - Model performance will be assessed using the following metrics:
     - Precision
     - Recall
     - F1-Score
-    - ROC Curves

 ## Conclusion

 ## References